-Paper and print options for books and albums
+Paper and print options — books & albums

 This page is about the paper and printing options we offer in our books and albums.

 We choose our paper stocks for their quality, durability, appearance, and suitability for particular products.

 Each stock's unique characteristics — e.g. texured or smooth, lustre or matte — will affect the look you're after.
 So will the printing technology it uses — Offset, Fine Art (inkjet) or True Photographic (silver halide).